View the reports for data loss prevention

 All DLP reports can show data from the most recent four-month time period.
 The most recent data can take up to 24 hours to appear in the reports.

-You can find these reports in the Security & Compliance Center > Reports > Dashboard.
+You can find these reports in the Microsoft Purview compliance portal > Reports > Dashboard.

 View the justification submitted by a user for an override